How to Handle Common Dental Emergencies – Falls Church, VA

 Act Fast to Protect Your Smile

-Dental emergencies can be very frightening, but you need to keep a cool head so that you can make good decisions.
-Dr. Berrada and the rest of our team can advise you over the phone on what steps you need to take next.
+Dental emergencies can be very frightening.
+However, you need to keep a cool head so that you can make good decisions.
+Dr. Berrada and the rest of our team can advise you over the phone on what steps you need to take next and discuss how to handle common dental emergencies in Falls, Chruch, VA.
 The main dental emergency page has plenty of advice for what to do if you knock out or break a tooth, lose a crown/filling, or suffer from a persistent toothache, but there are many more dental issues that might require urgent care.

 Something Stuck Between the Teeth

 An abscess is a pocket of pus that’s the result of an advanced infection.
-It usually forms near the tooth’s root or in the space between your teeth in comes.
+It usually forms near the tooth’s root or in the space between your teeth.
 Unchecked abscesses can damage your gum tissue and your surrounding teeth.
 In the worst case scenario, you might even suffer from tooth loss, and the infection could reach other parts of your body.
 If you notice the warning signs of an abscess (severe persistent toothache, fever, swelling in face or cheek, swollen lymph nodes under jaw and so on), you need to be treated right away.
-You can rinse with a mild salt water solution several times a day to ease the pain in the meantime.
+You can rinse with a mild saltwater solution several times a day to ease the pain in the meantime.